Board of Commissioners

 Ken Ross has extensive experience working in the political and regulatory arenas at the state and national level with an emphasis on the financial service sector.
 After graduating from the U of M-Dearborn, double-majoring in Philosophy and Political Science, Ken ran his first successful state house campaign and began working as Chief of Staff for a State House member, working on insurance, banking, local government and election law.
 He attended Thomas M. Cooley Law School at night and earned his law degree, cum laude, then taking a job as an Assistant Attorney General working as a litigator in the Tort Defense Division.

 Commissioner Ross was appointed to the Board of Commissioners on July 1, 2015 and reappointed June 2019 with a term ending June 30, 2023.

-Tracy Thomas is an At-Large Commissioner for the Lansing Board of Water & Light.
+Tracy Thomas is the Vice Chair for the Lansing Board of Water & Light.
 He serves on the Executive Committee and previously served as the Chair of the Human Resource Committee.
 Commissioner Thomas is the Chief Deputy Principal at Waverly High School.
 He has been employed with the Waverly Community Schools over 20 years and during that time he has served in several administrative positions at the Intermediate, Middle and High Schools.
 Commissioner Thomas is the recipient of the Uplift Our Youth Foundation’s 2014 Child Advocate Award.
 A resident of Lansing and graduate of Michigan State University, Commissioner Thomas is very active in the Greater Lansing area.
 He has served as the Chairperson of the Westside YMCA, Chairperson of the Greater Lansing MLK Holiday Commission, on the Boys and Girls Club Executive Board, City of Lansing Traffic Board and numerous school ad hoc, strategic planning and bond committee initiatives.Commissioner Thomas was appointed to the Board of Commissioners on July 12, 2008.
-His term expires June 30, 2020.
+His term expires June 30, 2024.

 Non-Voting Advisory Committee